1983 Arizona copper mine strike: Decertification

 In September 1984, the new workforce began voting in elections to decide whether or not to decertify the unions.
 The result was the largest mass decertification in US history: 35 locals of 13 different unions representing Phelps Dodge workers were decertified in Arizona, New Mexico, and Texas.
 After a series of confrontations and controversies, the strike officially ended on February 19, 1986, when the National Labor Relations Board rejected appeals from the unions attempting to halt decertification.

 Aftermath

 Shortly after the strike had ended, world copper prices began to climb.
 That and the introduction of new mining technology led to a marked increase in profits at Phelps Dodge.
 While their annual profits in 1985 were just $29.5 million, profits rapidly climbed to $205.7 million in 1987 and $420 million in 1988.
 In 1989, The Wall Street Journal published a front-page story describing how Phelps Dodge restructured and avoided bankruptcy.
 The Arizona copper mine strike would later become a symbol of defeat for American unions.
 The Economics of Labor Markets and The Transformation of American Industrial Relations singled out the Arizona strike as the start of overt company strikebreaking in the 1980s.
 Journalists referred to the miners' strike as a precedent for subsequent labor failures.
+The Morenci mine, and many others, are still non-union today.